walshjm3/walshjm3.github.io/index.md

 <p>I graduated from Harvard with an A.B. in Physics &amp; Mathematics.
 Before starting my Ph.D., I was a management consultant at <a href="https://www.bain.com/" rel="external nofollow noopener" target="_blank">Bain &amp; Company</a> and a research assistant at the <a href="https://www.nber.org/" rel="external nofollow noopener" target="_blank">National Bureau of Economic Research</a> for Professor Claudia Goldin.
 Before economics, I did research in computational biology.</p>

-<p>My research studies agency frictions and their impacts on financial markets, using tools from public finance, industrial organization, and econometrics.</p>
+<p>My research studies how firms interact with external stakeholders, using tools from industrial organization, corporate finance, and public economics.</p>

 ## Working Papers